Arya-0011/wordpress-deploy/README.md

 * When code is pushed to master ot main deploy.yml will be trigger and first it will deploy to staging server first then It waits for approval to deploy to production where only authorized person can approve that.

-use the deployer user ssh key instead
+use the deployer user ssh key and username instead

 ```bash
 name: Deploy to Production